4 years full-time (plus optional placement year)

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer (CEng) status.
 Our courses have been continually accredited for 25 years.

-Our modules are geared to meet the rigorous needs of the electronics industry.
 You'll study the principles and practicalities of electronic engineering, as well as honing essential skills in mathematics and computer programming.

 Throughout your course you'll have opportunities to apply your learning in our well-equipped labs.
-Individual and group projects will see you design, build and test products using state-of-the art hardware and software.
+Individual and group projects will see you design, build and test products using state-of-the-art hardware and software.